-The fellowship will consist of 2 years of support (the second year contingent upon satisfactory progress) with $55,000/yr in salary and a $15,000 annual travel and research budget.
+The fellowship will consist of 2 years of support (the second year contingent upon satisfactory progress) with a $60,000/yr stipend and a $15,000 annual travel and research budget.

 Fellows will be selected based on evidence of their success and emergence as leaders in a conservation-relevant research field, as well as on the merit of their proposed research and mentorship team.
 Research proposals must demonstrate a candidate’s capacity to identify a key conservation challenge and must describe how the proposed work will contribute to solving the challenge.
-The quality and appropriateness of the mentoring team will also be a key consideration, and the proposal should highlight how the team will collaborate to address the conservation problem.
+Research projects may draw on natural, social, or multidisciplinary theories and methods to solve the conservation problems under study.
+The quality and appropriateness of the mentoring team* will also be a key consideration, and the proposal should highlight how the team will collaborate to address the conservation problem.
 Accordingly, the application consists of the following major components.
 First, register your application, then compile the following as a PDF:

 - Cover letter (maximum of one page) – Only a short cover letter is requested, which should not repeat information in the application.
 Rather, it should be a synthesis and tell us more about yourself and your goals.

 - Research proposal (maximum of four pages) – The proposal is freeform and can be structured as most appropriate, but it must include: